StorageOS requires certain kernel modules to function, in particular Linux-IO , an open-source implementation of the SCSI target.

 We require the following modules to be loaded:

-Depending on the distribution, the modules are sometimes shipped as part of the base kernel package, and sometimes in a kernel extras package which requires installation.
+Depending on the distribution, the modules are shipped as part of the base kernel package or as part of a kernel extras package which needs to be installed.

 Ubuntu 16.04/18.04 Generic and Ubuntu 16.04 GCE require extra packages:

 sudo apt -y update sudo apt -y install linux-image-extra-$(uname -r)

 sudo apt -y update sudo apt -y install linux-modules-extra-$(uname -r)

 Ubuntu With AWS Or GCE Kernels

 Ubuntu 16.04/18.04 AWS and Ubuntu 18.04 GCE do not yet provide the linux-image-extra package.
 As such you should either use Debian, CentOS or RHEL, or install the non-cloud-provider optimised Ubuntu kernel.

 Installing the non-cloud-provider optimised Ubuntu kernel is something that should only be done with full understanding of potential ramifications.

 sudo apt -y update sudo apt install -y linux-virtual linux-image-extra-virtual sudo apt purge -y linux*aws # Reboot the machine sudo shutdown -r now

 Once required kernel modules are installed on the system, for convenience we provide a container which will ensure the appropriate modules are loaded and ready for use at runtime.
 On Docker installations, you will need to run the init container prior to starting StorageOS.
 Our installation guides for Kubernetes and OpenShift include this step.